Chrematistics

 Chrematistics (from Greek: χρηματιστική), or the study of wealth or a particular theory of wealth as measured in money, has historically had varying levels of acceptability in Western culture.

 Ancient Greece

 Aristotle established a difference between economics and chrematistics that would be foundational in medieval thought.
 Chrematistics for Aristotle, was the accumulation of money for its own sake, especially by usury, an unnatural activity that dehumanizes those who practice it.
 Economics for Aristotle is the natural use of money as a medium of exchange.

 According to Aristotle, the "necessary" economy is licit if the sale of goods is made directly between the producer and buyer at the right price; it does not generate a value-added product.
-By contrast, it is illicit if the producer purchases for resale to consumers for a higher price, generating added value.
+By contrast, it is illicit if the producer purchases for resale to consumers at a higher price, generating added value.
 The money must be only a medium of exchange and measure of value.
 This system of direct sales only works when there are limited producers and consumers.